SandeepRed/MitoExperiments_Interpret/README.md

-The python file bins the data and is to be appropriate plots: e.g. Pink1_Defects_7_Bins.py Can be used when new experimental datapoints are there and for clustering to identify the possible defects
+The python file bins the data and is to be used for appropriate plots: e.g. Pink1_Defects_7_Bins.py Can be used when new experimental datapoints are there and for clustering to identify the possible defects